nalej/docs/docs/installation/platformer/aws-platformer.md

 ## Installing Platformer

+note Deprecated information!
+    Currently, the `platformer` package in `pip` is not updated.
+Please ask for the updated package to the Nalej team, and install it with `python setup.py install`.

 Now it's time to install the Platformer tool from the Python official repository.
 But first, we need to check our package administration tool.
 We can use `pip` or `pip3`, and the difference resides in the version of Python the command is using.
 To be sure we're using the correct command, we need to execute:

 ```bash